Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 “Socially Responsible Investing” is popular these days, and plenty of entrepreneurs are making good money by setting up investment products that filter companies according to some criteria.
 The standard index funds are, in essence, the opposite of socially responsible investing.

-But you know what the simple old-school version of social responsible investing is?
+But you know what the simple old-school version of socially responsible investing is?

 To own shares and vote.